 Cynthia Booth Lord, MHS, PA-C, is the Founding Director of the Case Western Reserve University Physician Assistant Program in Cleveland, Ohio.
 She has been a PA educator for the past 24 years.
 Prior to coming to Cleveland, Booth served as the Program Director of the Quinnipiac University PA Program, a program she helped develop in 1994.

 She has spent much of her career working in both family medicine and academia.
 She began her career in medicine as a medical technologist more than 35 years ago.
-Cindy received her PA certificate from Yale University School of Medicine and her Master of Health Science from Quinnipiac University.
-Cindy has also worked clinically in family medicine for the past 27 years.
+Booth received her PA certificate from Yale University School of Medicine and her Master of Health Science from Quinnipiac University.
+Booth has also worked clinically in family medicine for the past 27 years.

 Acknowledgments: This biography was written by Cynthia Lord Booth and submitted to the Society on February 28, 2018.
 The portrait photograph is courtesy of Ms. Lord.
 The banner photo of Ms. Lord and Tony Miller (1991) and of Ms. Lord and Reginald Carter are from the AAPA Photographic Collection, PA History Society, Johns Creek, GA.